-Located near the ruins of Chichen Itza the pool of Ik Kil, is arguably one of the most beautiful in the northern center of the Yucatán Peninsula.
-With vines extending down into the Cenote itself, Ik Kil is completely open to the sky.
+Located near the ruins of Chichen Itza this open-air cenote is arguably one of the most beautiful on the Yucatán Peninsula.
+With vines extending downward into a sinkhole it is completely open to the sky.

-Today, this is an incredibly popular tourist destination, and its easy to see why.
+Today, this is an incredibly popular tourist destination, and it’s easy to see why.
 From the hanging vines and roots, and verdant plants, the numerous waterfalls, and the well itself, Cenote Ik Kil is nothing short of a tropical paradise.

 For those who need to cool off after hiking through the ruins at Chichen Itza, an afternoon escape at Ik Kill may be the perfect antidote.

 It should be noted that for those who decide to visit that there are commonly large crowds visiting due to the numerous tour buses which pass by the location after, or before visiting Chichen Itza.